 For example, you want to store an important figure in the Zettelstore that is encoded as a .png file.
 Since each zettel contains some metadata, e.g. the title of the figure, the question arises where these data should be stores.
 The solution is a meta-file with the same zettel identifier, but without a filename extension.
 Zettelstore recognizes this situation and reads in both files for the one zettel containing the figure.
 It maintains this relationship as long as theses files exists.

 In case of some textual zettel content you do not want to store the metadata and the zettel content in two different files.
 Here the .zettel extension will signal that the metadata and the zettel content will be put in the same file, separated by an empty line or a line with three dashes (

 Zettelstore contains some predefined zettel to work properly.
 The configuration zettel is one example.
 To render the builtin web interface, some templates are used, as well as a layout specification in CSS.
-The icon that visualizes an external link is a predefined SVG image.
+The icon that visualizes a broken image is a predefined GIF image.
 All of these are visible to the Zettelstore as zettel.

 One reason for this is to allow you to modify these zettel to adapt Zettelstore to your needs and visual preferences.

 Where are these zettel stored?
-They are stored within the Zettelstore software itself, because one design goal was to have just one file to use Zettelstore.
+They are stored within the Zettelstore software itself, because one design goal was to have just one executable file to use Zettelstore.
 But data stored within an executable programm cannot be changed later1.